zhangXJ147/handwritten-English-text-recognition/data/words/readme.txt

-You can put all your pictures here.
+You can put all your images here.